When you’re thinking of filing an L&I claim, one thing everyone wants to know is what percentage workers’ compensation lawyers take.

 What Other Fees Do Workers Compensation Lawyers Charge?

-Sometimes your case might require extra fees that aren’t included within the contingency fee.
+Sometimes your case might require extra fees that aren’t included in the contingency fee.
 These extra fees can include:

 - Filing fees